GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 # Overview

-- The `backdrop-filter` property can apply one or more filters to an element.
+- The `backdrop-filter` property applies one or more filters to an element, changing the appearance of anything behind the element.
 - The overlaying element must be at least partially transparent.
 - The overlaying element will get a new stacking context.